ayousuf23/Microsoft.PowerShell.Archive/docs/tests overview.md

 ### `-Force` parameter

 - **[NEEDED]** Validate `-Force` recreates archive when it already exists
     - Ensure all previous contents of the archive are not retained unless passed

 ### `-WhatIf` parameter

 - **[NEEDED]** Validate destination file is not deleted when `-Force` is specified in addition to `-WhatIf`

 ### `-Confirm` parameter

 ### File extension

-- Validate if `.zip` extension is not supplied in `DestinationPath` then it is appended
+- Validate if `.zip` extension is not supplied in `DestinationPath`, a warning is reported
     - Note: This does not necessarily occur if the file has another extension

 - Validate a zip archive can be created with an extension other than `.zip`

 ### File permissions, locked files, hidden files, symbolic links, etc.